surbas/pg2kinesis/README.md

 Currently we only support cloning or downloading a zip for installation.

-Perquisites:
+Prerequisites:
  1. Python 2.7
- 1. AWS-CLI install edand setup with botofile setup
+ 1. AWS-CLI installed and configured
- 1. <more detail for above>
+ 1. A postgres server with logical replication enabled
+ 1. A Kinesis stream

 Cloning install:
  1. `git clone git@github.com:handshake/pg2kinesis.git`